pupilfirst/pupilfirst/docs/users/students.md

 To edit a student's details, click on the student's name.
 You'll see all of the fields you entered in the creation form, and a few others:

-**Team Name**\
-If the student is in a team (details below), then you'll be able to edit the team's name here.
+**Team Name**: If the student is in a team (details below), then you'll be able to edit the team's name here.

-**Personal Coaches**\
-This list allows you to [directly assign coaches](/users/coaches#student-team-coaches) to a student (or team), which will allow those coaches to review submission from that student (or team).
+**Personal Coaches**: This list allows you to [directly assign coaches](/users/coaches#student-team-coaches) to a student (or team), which will allow those coaches to review submission from that student (or team).

-**Access Ends On**\
-If set, the course will be marked as _ended_ for the student (or team) on this date.
+**Access Ends On**: If set, the course will be marked as _ended_ for the student (or team) on this date.
 Students will retain access to the course, and their own submissions, but they will not be able to complete new targets.

 ## Student actions

 In addition to editing a student's details, you can switch to the _Actions_ tab which lists the actions that you can take on a student:

-**Has this student dropped out?** \
+**Has this student dropped out?**<br/>
 If you click the _Dropout Student_ button, the student will lose _all_ access to the course.
 Unlike students whose access to a course ended on a certain date, students who are marked as dropped out will not be able to access course content, or their own work within a course.
 The course will still be displayed on their dashboard page (marked as _Dropped Out_), but they will not be able to access its curriculum.

 ## Inactive students